Shaquille O'Neal discography

-The discography of former professional basketball player and rapper Shaquille O'Neal consists of four studio albums, two compilation albums, two soundtracks, one unreleased album, and nine singles.
+The discography of former professional basketball player, rapper, and DJ Shaquille O'Neal consists of five studio albums, two compilation albums, two soundtracks, one unreleased album, and 19 singles.
 O'Neal played in the NBA from 1992 until 2011.
 Around 1993, O'Neal was signed to Jive Records where he released his debut album, Shaq Diesel, in that year.
 The album peaked at number 25 on the Billboard 200, number 10 on R&B/Hip-Hop Albums, and was certified platinum by the Recording Industry Association of America (RIAA).
 Shaq Diesel produced four singles.
 The first, "What's Up Doc?
 (Can We Rock)", peaked at number 39 on the Billboard Hot 100, number 56 on R&B/Hip-Hop Songs, number 22 on Rap Songs, and was certified gold by the RIAA.
 The second, "(I Know I Got) Skillz", peaked at number 35 on the Billboard Hot 100, number 20 on R&B/Hip-Hop Songs, number 3 on Rap Songs, and was certified gold by the RIAA.
 It also peaked at number 34 on the New Zealand Singles Chart.
 The third, "I'm Outstanding", peaked at number 47 on the Billboard Hot 100, number 29 on R&B/Hip-Hop Songs, and number 6 on Rap Songs.
 Internationally, it peaked at number 43 on the New Zealand Singles Chart and number 70 on the UK Singles Chart.
 The fourth, "Shoot Pass Slam", did not chart.